deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-07/AA GETTING STARTED.md

 **Project Name**|**Template**|**Purpose**
 ----------------|------------|------------
-SportsStore.Domain|Class Library|Domain Entities and logic, persistence and repository and etc
+SportsStore.Domain|Class Library|Domain Entities and logic, persistence and repository and etc SportsStore.WebUI|ASP.NET MVC Web Application|Holds the controllers and views; acts as the UI for the SportsStore application

 ### INSTALLING THE TOOL PACKAGES
 ### ADDING REFERENCES BETWEEN PROJECTS